- Lichen planus is a skin rash that is triggered by the immune system.

-- lesions that develop and spread over the course of two weeks to a few months
+- lesions that develop and spread over the body during weeks or a few months

 - itching at the site of the rash

-- lesions in the mouth, which may be painful or cause a burning sensation
+- lacy white lesions in the mouth, which may be painful or cause a burning sensation

 - thin white lines over the rash